Medeuz/ConnectFourGame/README.md

 ## Technical choices

 * <b>ButterKnife</b>, because Android Data Binding can not work with Jack compiler but without Jack you can not use Java 8 lambda's.
 Which I'd like to try in that test project.
 * <b>MVP</b>, pattern which allows separate the presentation layer from the logic without any extra dependencies.
 The connection between View and Presenter goes across IView and IGamePresenter interfaces.
-Clean architecture is not very suitable for such little project by my opinion.

 ## Trade-offs and what should be implemented in future